-At long last, the anxiously-awaited proposed changes in regulations defining the federal Fair Labor Standards Act's Section 13(a)(1) executive, administrative, professional, outside-sales, and derivative exemptions have been published by the U.S. Labor Department for public consideration and comment.
+The anxiously awaited proposed changes in regulations defining the federal Fair Labor Standards Act's Section 13(a)(1) executive, administrative, professional, outside-sales, and derivative exemptions have been published by the U.S. Labor Department for public consideration and comment.
 Blaring headlines notwithstanding:

-- These provisions are not in effect, - The exemption rules have not yet been changed, and - Employers are not required to do anything differently for the moment.
+- these provisions are not in effect; - the exemption rules have not yet been changed; and - employers are not required to do anything differently for the moment.